Tennis Club de Paris: 1945 to 1965

-At the end of the war, Pierre Candeliez, President of the TCP, with the help of his Committee and the vigorous support of the French Lawn Tennis Federation, did everything possible to obtain the reconstruction of this sports complex from the City of Paris.

-The combined and sustained efforts of the competent departments of the city (compensation for war damage, etc.), the Federation and the TCP finally obtained satisfaction despite enormous difficulties of all kinds, and gradually, first the open courts, then the covered courts, and finally the large stadium, were returned to their original form.
+At the end of the war, Pierre Candeliez, President of the TCP, with the help of his Committee and the support of the French Lawn Tennis Federation, obtained the reconstruction of this sports complex from the City of Paris.
+The joint efforts of the city, the Federation, and the TCP gradually returned the buildings to their original form: first the open courts, then the covered courts, and finally the large stadium.

 On the other hand, the construction of the ancillary facilities was significantly delayed; the difficulties associated with this period did not allow it to be carried out again with the same splendour as in 1937, but it nevertheless met the expectations of the members.
-Naturally, the TCP alone had to face the task of repairing its installations and interior fittings.
+The TCP alone had to face the task of repairing its installations and interior fittings.

-In order to collect the necessary funds, Jean Borotra, with all his titles and 6 Davis Cup victories under his belt, organised and carried out major trips around the world in 1947: the United States, Black Africa and Asia.
-This initiative was very well received everywhere and renowned players immediately collaborated with enthusiasm and dedication.
-Among them, we should mention Robert Abdesselam, Marcel Bernard, Jacques Brugnon, Henri Cochet, Bernard Destremau, and his teammates Roger Dubuc and Gil de Kermadec.
+In order to collect the necessary funds, Jean Borotra, with 6 Davis Cup victories under his belt, organised and carried out major trips around the world in 1947: the United States, Africa and Asia.
+This initiative was well-received by multiple players, including Robert Abdesselam, Marcel Bernard, Jacques Brugnon, Henri Cochet, Bernard Destremau, and his teammates Roger Dubuc and Gil de Kermadec.

-The return of the Tennis Club de Paris with the provision of the new covered courts coincided by a happy coincidence, in 1950, with its victory in the French men's team championship.
-(Jean Borotra, Jacques Carot, Roland Delarue, Roger Dubuc, Georges Glasser, Gil de Kermadec, Bernard Lucot).
+The return of the Tennis Club de Paris with the provision of the new covered courts coincided with its victory in the French men's team championship in 1950.
 During the winter, the club's facilities were used for important tournaments such as the Tournoi de la Toussaint, the Coupe Canet or the French International Championships on covered courts.
-We could see the greatest players of that time playing on our courts as well as on the Coubertin central court: Patty, Drobny, Larsen, Ulrich...
-This era is now over.
-The facilities of the Coubertin Stadium are no longer large enough to ensure sufficient revenue for professional players in search of dollars.
+As the facilities of the Coubertin Stadium are no longer large enough to ensure sufficient revenue for professional players, the top players ceased playing at the TCP.
 Pierre Candeliez died prematurely in 1951, and Georges Glasser took over the presidency until 1965.